-- 2. Press the CHECK/INFO key, and select View Snapshot. - 3.
-Press the EXIT key to return to Chart View. - A border around the full screen indicates that the view is a saved screen snapshot and not a "live" view. - If you press the CHECK/INFO key, and the snapshot file connected to the icon is not saved on the installed SD memory card, the chart information box will display instead of the screen snapshot. - Use an optional-purchase SD memory card reader connected to a PC to view the saved screen snapshot data files on your optional-purchase SD memory card (see humminbird.com for details).
+- A border around the full screen indicates that the view is a saved screen snapshot and not a "live" view. - If you press the INFO key, and the snapshot file connected to the icon is not saved on the installed SD card, the Chart Information box will display instead of the screen snapshot. - Use an optional-purchase SD card reader connected to a PC to view the saved screen snapshot data files on your optional-purchase SD card (see humminbird.com for details).
 You will notice that a .DAT (or a .TXT) file is created for every .PNG screen snapshot.
 This data file is required for viewing the screen snapshots from your control head, so don't delete these files.